 We understand addiction.
 We understand cross-addiction.
 We understand relapse.
 But, most importantly, we understand abstinence-based recovery and relapse prevention.

-The goal is to encourage psychological and lifestyle changes to enable people to maintain a drug and alcohol free lifestyle.
+The goal is to encourage psychological and lifestyle changes to enable people to maintain an addiction free lifestyle.
 The treatment approach is based on peer and professional support.
 Residents are expected to contribute to the residential community and to their own recovery by actively participating in educational activities, group sessions, therapeutic duties and regular individual counselling therapy.

-It's well recognised that peer-led recovery offers the best chance of regaining, and sustaining, a life free of alcohol and drugs.
+It's well recognised that peer-led recovery offers the best chance of regaining, and sustaining, a life free of drugs, alcohol and other addictions.
 Sustainability is vital.
-There are many many people who manage to stop drinking or using drugs for periods, sometimes long periods, of time.
+There are many many people who manage to stop drinking, gambling or using drugs for periods, sometimes long periods, of time.
 The problem isn't the stopping, it's staying stopped that is the issue.
 Addiction is a progressive illness.
 It never gets better.
 Unless addressed it just gets worse.

 We are people who have experienced the horrors and terrors of addiction first-hand, so we have a practical understanding of addiction as an illness, it's not a weakness.